Trunk Muzik

-Trunk Muzik is a mixtape by southern rapper Yelawolf, released on January 1, 2010.
+Trunk Muzik is a mixtape by American rapper Yelawolf, released on January 1, 2010.
 It features ten all new songs and two remixes.
 It is hosted by DJ Burn One and contains production from WLPWR, Malay & KP and Kane Beatz and features guest appearances from Bun B, Rittz, Diamond, Raekwon and Juelz Santana.

 Track listing

 Trunk Muzik 0-60

 Trunk Muzik 0-60 is the second extended play by American rapper Yelawolf.
 It was released on November 22, 2010, by Interscope Records.
 The EP features guest appearances by Gucci Mane, Rock City, Rittz, Bun B and Raekwon; and features six tracks taken from his last mixtape titled Trunk Muzik.
 Production was handled by WLPWR, Jim Jonsin and Drama Beats, among others.

 Composition and music structure

 The accompanying music video for the song "Daddy's Lambo" was released.
 The album's third track "That's What We on Now", has instrumentation that includes "Klaxon synthesizers and a swift, ticking beat".
 The mixtape's second single, "I Just Wanna Party" featuring Gucci Mane.
 "Billy Crystal" is a song featuring music duo Rock City.
 "Pop the Trunk" was chosen as the album's lead single.
 This track features instrumentation that includes piano and saxophone.
 Lyrically, "Pop the Trunk" describes an "account of street justice" and "meth dealers in Appalachia".
 "Box Chevy" featuring Rittz.
 "Good to Go" featuring Bun B; an accompanying music video was released.
 "Marijuana" is the most prominent representation of rock music on Trunk Muzik 0-60.
 The album's tenth track "Love Is Not Enough", has been described as an "aching ballad".
 "I Wish" is a song featuring Raekwon.
 "Get the Fuck Up!" is used as one of the tracks on a video game Madden NFL '12 and at the beginning of the 9th episode of 2 season of Power.